CodeYourFuture/syllabus-archive/node-db/week-17/lesson.md

 - delete

-### Joining 2 tables

-Joining 2 tables in sql enables us to get data from two tables, that are related.
-Say we wanted to get the list of rooms, but get the information about an invoice, but include the data for the reservation that that invoice reffers to.

-We would have to get the list of invoices, and at the same time the list of reservations.
-But this needs to be done in a way that the invoice matches the reservation.
-Does anybody know what piece of information we can use to make this possible?

-A: `reservation_id` in invoices, matches `id` in reservations.

-The syntax to join, and get the columns from two tables is the following:
+### LESSON 7 : JOIN ME, AND TOGETHER WE CAN RULE THE INTERNET AS FATHER AND SON!

+Now let's say we want to get the *names* of customers who have a reservation *today*.

+From what we know now, we *could* do it like this:

+- select customer_id from reservations where date_started = '01/01/2018'
+- write down the list of customer ids on paper (e.g. 3, 5, 7)
+- select * from customers where id = 3 or id = 5 or id = 7

+However, that's stupid.
+We want the computer to figure that out.
+That's where a database "join" comes in handy.
+In real life, if you work with databases, you will be using this thing *all* of the time.

+Now, we have data that spans two tables - we have reservations with a "customer_id" column that refers to the id column in the "customers" table.

 ```
+SELECT reservations.date_started, customers.firstname, customers.surname
-SELECT invoices.*, reservations.* from invoices join reservations on invoices.reservation_id = reservations.id;
+from reservations join customers on reservations.customer_id = customer.id
+where reservation.date_started = '01/01/2018';
 ```

-### Exercise 7
+### EXERCISE 7
 **User Story:** As a staff member, I want to get the list of all the invoices, and the details of the referring reservations.

-Create and endpoint `/detailed-invoices` from where we can get the list of invoices, together with the details for the reservation that they reffer to.
+Create and endpoint `/detailed-invoices` from where we can get the list of invoices, together with the details for the reservation that they refer to.

 - join